-Lay of the Land: A Second Chance for Pittsburgh’s Forgotten Decor
+Lay of the Land: A second chance for Pittsburgh’s forgotten furnishings

-Motivated in equal parts by the health of our planet and the contagious ambition of Pittsburgh’s creatives, Maggie Rapp has gradually transformed her Oakmont home into a time machine.
-Since 2016, under the alias Lay of the Land, the Northern Pa. native has devoted her time to tracking down and repurposing the lost goods of yesteryear — a process better known as upcycling.
+Motivated by our planet’s health and Pittsburgh’s creatives, Maggie Rapp has gradually transformed her Oakmont home into an antique workshop.
+Under the alias Lay of the Land, the Northern Pennsylvania native began upcycling — tracking down and repurposing the lost goods of yesteryear — in 2016.

-“I want to prevent forgotten furniture and decor from heading to landfills,” says Rapp.
+“I want to prevent forgotten furniture and decor from heading to landfills,” she says.
 “We are a world of consumers … over-consumers, actually.
 So many things are used for a short time and then disposed of.
-If we all used a little less, or reused the things we already have, it would have such a positive impact on our planet.”
+If we all used a little less or reused the things we already have, it would have such a positive impact on our planet.”

-A bout of art history classes and a self-taught knowledge of furniture styles, designers, and art forms prepared Rapp for the more technical aspects of upcycling — estimating where and when a piece originated, for example — but it’s her passion and talent for the craft that truly drives her business.
+Art history classes — and a self-taught understanding of furniture styles, designers, and art forms — prepared Rapp for the more technical aspects of upcycling, like estimating where and when a piece originated, for instance.
+But it’s her passion for the craft that drives business.

-Briefly glance at Lay of the Land’s Etsy shop, after all, and you’ll catch a glimpse of its owner’s affinity for restoration.
-Among the antiques: centuries-old crates, record stands, chairs, tables, tins, silverware, and similar housewares — but also more unconventional decor, like military-grade binoculars and a (working) vintage scale once used to weigh infants in a nursery.
+Even a brief visit to Lay of the Land’s Etsy shop will give you a glimpse of its founder’s affinity for restoration.
+Among the antiques offered online are centuries-old crates, record stands, dining furniture, tins, and similar housewares; but also slightly unconventional decor, including military-grade binoculars and a (working) vintage scale once used in a nursery.

-Though she believes the best furniture hails from the mid-century modern movement — an era of “clean lines, color, abstract pattern, and light” — Rapp’s findings aren’t limited to one period.
-She describes her collection as “eclectic,” noting that her signature style is a work in progress.
-For now, she employs everything from paint to patina to give her pieces a “new” feel without compromising their historical roots.
+Rapp says the best furniture hails from the midcentury modern movement, an era of “clean lines, color, abstract pattern, and light,” but her findings aren’t limited to one period.
+She describes her collection as “eclectic” and uses everything from paint to patina in restoring — not rebuilding — artifacts.